404-unfound/404unfound/content/writeups/DuCTF_23/blinkybill/index.md

 ![waveform](waveform.png)

-LOoking at the waveform, I could see that there were two different lengths of beeps, which corresponded to dots and dashes in morse code.
+Looking at the waveform, I could see that there were two different lengths of beeps, which corresponded to dots and dashes in morse code.
 Looking at the waveforms, I typed out the matching dots and dashes into a text editor and my result was as shown:

 ![morsecode](morsecode.png)